 Five Fascinating Facts about Thomas Hardy

 1. Much of the common perception of Thomas Hardy is incorrect, or, at the very least, inaccurate.
 Many people, if asked to describe Hardy’s background, would probably paint us a picture of a rustic, poor, and self-educated man who worked his way up the social ladder to become a celebrated author.
 Whilst his upbringing was certainly rural rather than metropolitan, he wasn’t exactly poor: his father was a successful builder who had six men working for him.
 They were hardly on the breadline.
 Whilst it’s true that Hardy’s family lacked the funds to send him to university – instead, he left school at sixteen to train as an architect – he had had a perfectly sufficient school education prior to this.
 He was hardly an ‘autodidact’, or wholly self-taught, man.
-As Terry Eagleton puts it in The English Novel: An Introduction, ‘Far from being self-taught, he was considerably better educated than the great majority of men and women of his age.
+As Terry Eagleton puts it in his witty and informative The English Novel: An Introduction, ‘Far from being self-taught, he was considerably better educated than the great majority of men and women of his age.
 As Raymond Williams sardonically points out, the patronizing adjective “autodidact”, which has been used alike of Hardy, George Eliot and D. H. Lawrence, probably means simply that none of them went to boarding school or Oxbridge.’

 2. At his birth, Hardy had been presumed stillborn until the midwife pointed out that the baby lived.
 Thus the great writer of ironic circumstances and strange twists of ‘fate’ had an appropriate induction into the world.
 He went on to live – and live for a long time, to the ripe old age of 87.